boscovn/uponorflix/README.md

 CloudFormation.
 The template also defines a DynamoDB table to store the movies.

+## Get movies
+The `get-movies` function returns a list of movies.
+It is invoked with a GET request to the /movies endpoint.
+It accepts the following query parameters:
+- `genre`: filters the movies by genre
+- `year_start`: filters the movies by the year they were released, defaults to 0
+- `year_end`: filters the movies by the year they were released, defaults to 3000
+- `limit`: limits the number of movies returned, defaults to 10.
+It must be a positive integer less than 100.
+- `start_key`: used to paginate the results, it is returned in the response and should be passed in the next request.

+## Add or update movie
+The `add-or-update-movie` function adds a new movie or updates an existing one.
+It is invoked with a PUT request to the /movies endpoint.
+The body of the request must be a JSON object with the following fields:
+- `title`: the title of the movie
+- `genre`: the genre of the movie
+- `year`: the year the movie was released
+- `id`: the id of the movie, if it is not provided a new id is generated

+## Delete movie
+The `delete-movie` function deletes a movie.
+It is invoked with a DELETE request to the /movies/{id} endpoint.
+The id of the movie to delete must be passed in the URL.

 ## Deployment

 To deploy the stack, it is a requirement to have the AWS CLI installed and configured with